 Sun Viking (1972-1998)

 The last of three original cruise ships ordered by Royal Caribbean, Sun Viking spent 26 years sailing with Royal Caribbean.
-After sailing under multiple cruise lines, the ship currently serves as a gambling ship in Hong Kong and operates under the name Oriental Dragon.
+After sailing under multiple cruise lines, the ship served as a gambling ship in Hong Kong and operated under the name Oriental Dragon.

 Song of America (1982-1999)

 Due to strong demand for Royal Caribbean cruises, Royal’s fourth cruise ship was built double the size (37,584 gross tons) of their first three ships.
-Song of America spent 17 years with Royal Caribbean and is currently owned and operated by Celestyal Cruises under the name MS Celestyal Olympia.
+Song of America spent 17 years with Royal Caribbean.

 Viking Serenade (1990-2002)